-Manasa feels that cities can actively plan for food gardening spaces in urban and peri-urban areas.
-She argues, "Just how parking spaces have become a necessity, there should be spaces for edible gardens in apartments at least, as they would have larger common area.
+"Just as parking spaces have become a necessity, there should be spaces for edible gardens in apartments, at least, as they would have larger common areas.
 City planning should take into account not just civil engineering or architectural aspects but also social, psychological and health aspects of a human being in charting out its plan.
-City planning board can start with working on public parks, for example, and let local groups interested in growing food to tend to a certain patch of the park.
-The edibles can then be shared within the group.
+The city planning board can start by working on public parks, for example, and let local groups interested in growing food tend to a certain patch of the park.
+The vegetables and fruits can then be shared within the group.
 Big hospitals, schools and universities can also grow their own vegetables as patients and children need the most nutritious food.
-IT parks must have a growing patch near to their canteen which helps instil growing habit in the young working force."
-According to Manasa, the possibilities are endless, if there is a collective will to reimagine urban areas.
+IT parks must have a food garden adjacent to their canteen which helps instil the growing habit in the young working force."
+According to Manasa, the possibilities are endless if there is a collective will to reimagine urban areas.